raphael-proust/raphael-proust.github.io/code/lwt-part-1.md

 ## Basic monadic interface

 `Lwt.return: 'a -> 'a t`
-`return v` evaluates immediately to a promise of type that is already fulfilled with the value `v`.
+`return v` evaluates immediately to a promise that is already fulfilled with the value `v`.
 This is the most basic way to create a promise.
 By itself it is fairly useless, but it turns out to be essential as a building block for more complicated promises.
 In particular, it fits as part of the Monadic interface to Lwt.

 `Lwt.bind: 'a t -> ('a -> 'b t) -> 'b t`
-`bind p f` evaluates to a promise, the state of which depends on the call arguments:
+`bind p f` evaluates immediately to a promise, the state of which depends on the call arguments:

 - If `p` is fulfilled to `x`, then `bind p f` evaluates to the promise `f x`.
 - If `p` is rejected with `exc`, then `bind p f` evaluates to a promise rejected with `exc`.